begmaroman/go-micro-boilerplate/README.md

 Use [Go modules][gomodules] to manage dependencies of the project.

+[Swagger][swagger] is used to define the REST API of the platform.
+It's really easy to maintain your REST API logic using this tool.
+Review it in `rest-api-svc` service.

 ### Install [protoc][protoc]

 Use Protobufs as part of our toolchain so you need to [grab a release][protoc]